 Consistency is key to any solid investment process.
 We have developed an active, efficient and transparent process that blends macro, longer term thinking with potential nearer-term market scenarios.

-This hybrid process of sorts allows longer term themes to play out while at the same time providing flexibility and agility to adapt the portfolio to nearer term events.
+This hybrid process allows longer term themes to play out while at the same time providing flexibility and agility to adapt the portfolio to nearer term events.

 Step 1: Forming a Macro View